JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 gameplay and difficulty.
 Combat will be quicker and deadlier and survival much harder.
 These changes are aimed to be very subtle and non-intrusive, making the game more challenging without inconveniencing the player.

+As usual, the Control Panel allows players to customize most settings according to their personal preferences.

 ------------------------------------------------------------
  a) Character options
 ------------------------------------------------------------